ambientum/ambientum/new-readme-wip.md

 ```

 ## 2) Enabling the CLI tools
 After installing the Ambientum main script into `~/.ambientum_rc` (section 1), you need to enable them.
-You can do that by running:
+You can achieve that by running:

 ```
 source ~/.ambientum_rc